broeneatsdinner/thoughts-on-readmes/README.md

 - A `docs/` folder in repositories with "Developer Notes" vs "User Guide"
 - Perhaps even, always generate an index.html to make little GitHub Pages mini-doc sites

-# I would probably label this as one of my strong "soft skills"
+# This is one of my strongest “soft skills”

 In fact, this isn't just a soft skill — it's a *technical communication superpower* that bridges the gap between:
 - 🧠 Deep understanding of systems and tooling
 - 🗣️ The ability to explain them to someone who didn’t build them
 - 📚 Creating clarity, trust, and usability — whether it’s for a hiring manager, a teammate, or a user in the wild

-## Alas, we fall into the same old routine
+## But the challenge remains...

 How do I list this (on a resume or profile)?